jevillegasd/KeysightRLC/readme.md

 - Phase angle

 ## The matlab code
-Use the function run_RLC to run a sweep and retreive the data from the equipmeetn, the fucntion parameters are:
+Use the function run_RLC to run a sweep and retreive the data from the equipment, the function parameters are:
 - instr:  A VISA connection to an instrument, either GPIB or TCP/IP. (e.g. instr = tcpclient(192.168.1.1, 5025,'Timeout',5);)
 - freqs:  A double array with the frequencies to measure. (e.g. freqs =linspace(20,1e3,100); )
 - func:   String with the type of measurement specification. (e.g. func = 'ZTD')

-Notebthat an instrument can only run 201 frequencies at a time.
+Note that an instrument can only run 201 frequencies at a time.